trilogy-group/Popup-Rideshare-SDK-Documentation/docs/android/low-level-sdk-getting-started.md

 init(Application application, @NonNull PopupConfig popupConfig)
 ```

+The SDK must be initialized before trying to use any of the other operations.

+## Popup Core

 The following functions are exposed in the PopupCore class:

 1. Registering for email-password login based users.
+This creates a new user, and this user must login using email and password.

     ```java
     public static void registerWithEmailAndPassword(String email, String socialId, String password, String firstName, String lastName, String phone, String data, long cityId)
     ```

 2. Registering for otp login based users.
+This creates a new user, and this user must login using OTP based authentication.
 Note that this is similar to the previous method, but does not accept a password field.

     ```java
     public static void registerWithPhoneNumber(final String email, final String socialId, String firstName, String lastName, String phone, String data, long cityId)
     ```

-3. Logging in with email and password.
+3. Used to log in a user who was registered using `registerWithEmailAndPassword`.
+    Returns a RiderInterface object if the login was successful.

     ```java
     public static RiderInterface loginWithPassword(String email, String password)
     ```

 4. Request an OTP.
-Returns an observable that emits the token required to validate the number.
+Returns an observable that emits a temporary token.
-    The token parameter is the token received, and the code parameter is the otp received.
+    This temporary token must be passed while trying to validate the OTP.

     ```java
     public static Observable<String> requestOtp(String phoneNumber)